performant-software/Neatline/docs/final/style-tab-colors.md

 ## At a Glance

-  - All color values are stored as hexadecimal values.
+  - Color values are stored as hexadecimal values.
   - To change a color field, click anywhere on the input and use the interactive color picker widget.
   - As you change the color, new value will be automatically previewed on the map.
   - If you want to use a specific value, just paste the value into the text input below the color picker.